-In addition to the other information set forth in this Quarterly Report, you should carefully consider the factors discussed in the section captioned "Risk Factors" of our Annual Report on Form 10-K, filed with the SEC on October 15, 2019.
+In addition to the other information set forth in this Quarterly Report as discussed below, you should carefully consider the factors discussed in the section captioned "Risk Factors" on our Form S-1, filed with the SEC on May 13, 2020.
 These factors could materially adversely affect our business, financial condition, liquidity, results of operations and capital position, and could cause our actual results to differ materially from our historical results or the results contemplated by the forward-looking statements contained in this Quarterly Report.